tomekc/SwiftyRegex/README.md

 * to check if string matches to regex
 * to find matches of specified regex in string
 * to find capture groups `()` in string
+* regular expression **must be valid**, otherwise program will crash with runtime error

 Everything should be doable in oneliner, as simple as the task is.
 Compare JavaScript built-in regular expression class: